civican/legisinfo/42-1/bills/C-59/bill_text.md

     carrying out any other activity that is reasonable in the circumstances and reasonably necessary in aid of any other activity, or class of activity, authorized by the authorization.

-### Section 28
+### Section 27

   **(1)** The Minister may issue a Cybersecurity Authorization to the Establishment that authorizes it, despite any other Act of Parliament, to, in the furtherance of the cybersecurity and information assurance aspect of its mandate, access a federal institution's information infrastructure and acquire any information originating from, directed to, stored on or being transmitted on or through that infrastructure for the purpose of helping to protect it, in the circumstances described in paragraph 184(2)(e) of the `Criminal Code`, from mischief, unauthorized use or disruption.

-  **(2)** The Minister may issue a Cybersecurity Authorization to the Establishment that authorizes it, despite any other Act of Parliament, to, in the furtherance of the cybersecurity and information assurance aspect of its mandate, access an information infrastructure designated under subsection `22`(1) as an information infrastructure of importance to the Government of Canada and acquire any information originating from, directed to, stored on or being transmitted on or through that infrastructure for the purpose of helping to protect it, in the circumstances described in paragraph 184(2)(e) of the `Criminal Code`, from mischief, unauthorized use or disruption.
+  **(2)** The Minister may issue a Cybersecurity Authorization to the Establishment that authorizes it, despite any other Act of Parliament, to, in the furtherance of the cybersecurity and information assurance aspect of its mandate, access an information infrastructure designated under subsection `21`(1) as an information infrastructure of importance to the Government of Canada and acquire any information originating from, directed to, stored on or being transmitted on or through that infrastructure for the purpose of helping to protect it, in the circumstances described in paragraph 184(2)(e) of the `Criminal Code`, from mischief, unauthorized use or disruption.

-### Section 29
+### Section 28

-  **(1)** An authorization issued under subsection `27`(1) or `28`(1) or (2) is valid when — if it is approved by the Commissioner under paragraph 21(1)(a) of the `Intelligence Commissioner Act` — the Commissioner provides the Minister with the written decision approving the authorization.
+  **(1)** An authorization issued under subsection `26`(1) or `27`(1) or (2) is valid when — if it is approved by the Commissioner under paragraph 20(1)(a) of the `Intelligence Commissioner Act` — the Commissioner provides the Minister with the written decision approving the authorization.

-  **(2)** For greater certainty, no activity that is specified in an authorization issued under subsection `27`(1) or `28`(1) or (2) is authorized until the authorization is valid under subsection (1).
+  **(2)** For greater certainty, no activity that is specified in an authorization issued under subsection `26`(1) or `27`(1) or (2) is authorized until the authorization is valid under subsection (1).

 ### Cyber Operations Authorizations

-### Section 30
+### Section 29

   **(1)** The Minister may issue a Defensive Cyber Operations Authorization to the Establishment that authorizes it, despite any other Act of Parliament or of any foreign state, to carry out, on or through the global information infrastructure, any activity specified in the authorization in the furtherance of the defensive cyber operations aspect of its mandate.

   **(2)** The Minister may issue the authorization only if he or she has consulted the Minister of Foreign Affairs.

-### Section 31
+### Section 30

   **(1)** The Minister may issue an Active Cyber Operations Authorization to the Establishment that authorizes it, despite any other Act of Parliament or of any foreign state, to carry out, on or through the global information infrastructure, any activity specified in the authorization in the furtherance of the active cyber operations aspect of its mandate.